 Ancient Beauty Secret: How to Use Amaranth Oil

-This ancient grain was cultivated hundreds of years ago by the Aztecs, and they used it not just as a food and medicine, but also as part of their religious ceremonies.
+The Aztec people cultivated this ancient grain hundreds of years ago.
+They used it as food and medicine, but that’s not all.
+Amaranth was also a major part of the Aztec religious ceremonies.

 AncientGrains.com records that the Aztecs “built statues of their deity using amaranth grain and honey.
 These statues were worshipped, broken, and distributed for eating.
 This practice is the primary reason amaranth did not survive as a staple.
 When the Spanish arrived with Cortez, as part of their efforts to force Christianity on the pagan natives, they outlawed the grain.”

 In their efforts to eliminate the grain from Aztec culture, the Spanish burned all of the amaranth fields that they could find.
 It was almost completely wiped out and largely escaped notice until the 1970s when it was introduced in the United States and started to take root as a respected grain.

 Amaranth leaves make a very healthy and delicious salad and the seeds can be added to cereals and smoothies, but the very best way to reap the benefits of amaranth is via the seed oil.

 Eating amaranth or putting the oil in your smoothies and salad dressings will beautify your skin and hair from the inside out, but you can also use it topically for added immediate results.

 We’ve put together a gallery to illustrate some ways of using amaranth to naturally improve your look.
 Take a peek; don’t miss your chance to look younger and healthier.